Unity-Technologies/ml-agents/docs/Installation-Windows.md

 This will complete the installation of all the required Python packages to run the ML-Agents toolkit.

-If you are stuck during this installation, you can try:
+Sometimes on Windows, when you use pip to install certain python packages, the pip will get stuck when trying to read the cache of the package.
+If you see this, you can try:

 ```sh
 pip install -e . --no-cache-dir
 ```

+This `--no-cache-dir` tells the pip to disable the cache.

 ## (Optional) Step 4: GPU Training using The ML-Agents Toolkit